apaige161/garden-plant-picker/README.md

 -npm start on garden-plant-picker-rest-api/rest-api -ng serve on garden-plant-picker/my-garden

+BUGS:
+  -user has to click refresh plants after adding a new garden to see it in the list of gardens and to see any gardens to filter from
+  -progress bar works for a 4x8 garden but not anything else.
+But why though!?

 RIGHT NOW: A user can look at only his or her saved garden beds, along with adding more.

-FUTURE: sign in, get produce yeilds, filter by garden, nice UI
+FUTURE: sign in, get produce yeilds, nice UI/UX

 TODO: Primary

-  fix the drag and drop in the proposed garden
-    --done-needs to be able to move items in the row -&& needs to be able to move rows from side to side -nested drag and drop lists??
+  fix progress bar

+  wrap list of plants(to choose from) to the next column 2-4 columns

   build the math to see how much an optimal garden will produce based on the plants inside

   split main2 into 2 separate components, move the saved gardens to another page?

-   wrap list of plants(to choose from) to the next column 2-4 columns

 UI: Secondary